NHSDigital/eps-prescription-tracker-ui/README.md

 ### Local Environment Configuration

-To run the CPT UI locally (with mock auth and actual API usage), you can configure your `.envrc` file with a few variables.
+To run the CPT UI locally (with mock auth, RUM monitoring and actual API usage), you can configure your `.envrc` file with a few variables.
 Below is an example configuration:

 ```
 ################